intel/ai-reference-models/models_v2/pytorch/gptj/inference/cpu/CONTAINER.md

   ${DOCKER_RUN_ENVS} \
   ${DOCKER_ARGS} \
   $IMAGE_NAME \
-  sh -c "$SCRIPT"
+  sh -c run_model.sh
 ```

 > [!NOTE]
-> The throughput and realtime tests are offloaded on two sockets as two instances and the results are averaged.
-Hence, the results reflect single-socket performance.
+> The container has been validated with `TORCH_INDUCTOR=0`, input tokens 1024 and 2016 and output tokens 128 and 32.

 ## Documentation and Sources
 #### Get Started​